kh9sd/Fundies2TemplateGenerator/README.md

    in templates in a different way
 3. methods with side-effects
-   1. if the professors require that you note side-effects in the template, this will 100% REQUIRE you to check it manually, pretty much no chance of this being automated by the program
+   1. if the professors require that you note side-effects in the template, you are going to need to check this lol